Home

 Randall Zadar

 One thing is for sure, I never got locked into a certain theme.
-The body of work is very diverse with many different themes.
+The body of work is very diverse, with many different themes.
 I always tried to keep it interesting and fresh by constantly pushing myself to new levels.
-This variety I believe was a major benefit to the body of work and something collectors continue to enjoy.
-After 23 years and 240 editions, it was time to stop.
+This variety, I believe, was a major benefit to the body of work and something collectors continue to enjoy.
 The miniatures will continue to live on, and I hope the legacy of this unique art form will continue to grow in awareness and value.

 Randall Zadar